Video Banner Digital Agriculture

 Our innovative approach

 This investigation analyzes SOC stabilization mechanisms at various soil depths in field experiments, utilizing robust methods to assess particulate and mineral-associated organic carbon as well as carbon isotopes (C13, C14) for quantifying SOC persistence and its spatial distribution.
 We are developing digital soil mapping models utilizing artificial intelligence and remote sensing for site-specific SOC mapping and landscape monitoring.
+In addition, we are testing different methodologies to assess soil density, employing soil probes and soil pit, which could drastically reduce the costs and timing of measurements.

 Outcomes / Outputs